 After a phase of political uncertainty, a new Constitution was adopted in January 2014 and a new parliament elected in January 2016.
-President al‑Sisi who has been in office since 2014 was re‑elected in the last presidential election in late March 2018.
+President al-Sisi, who has been in office since 2014, was re-elected in March 2018.
+April 2019 saw far-reaching constitutional amendments which retroactively extended the President’s term and allowed his re-election, but also expanded the power of the military and restricted that of the judiciary.

 Project work and migration dialogue